alberefe/alberefe/README.md

 - 📚 Reading more books that I can handle

 ## 🛠️ Recent Projects
+- :sunny: What weather: learning about RESTful API and system design
 - 🕷️ WebCrawler: Because automation makes me happy
-- 🔐 Grimoirelab Enigma: making credential management more secure and, you guessed it, automatic.
+- 🔐 Grimoirelab Enigma: making credential management more secure and, you guessed it, automatic

 ## 📫 Where to find me
 - alberefe@gmail.com